Dear Prospective Applicants,

 Thank you for your interest in the Pediatric Hematology/Oncology Fellowship program here at the University of Utah and Primary Children's Hospital.

-I think that you will find that the global pediatric hematology-oncology community is a very collaborative and collegial group of dedicated and passionate professionals.
-I welcome you into a truly exciting and continually advancing field of medicine.
+As a proud graduate of our fellowship training program, I can personally attest to how special the training experience is at Utah.
+I originally came to Utah for fellowship never having lived outside the east coast but like many Utah transplants was hooked by the wonderful work environment, amazing city and awe-inspiring scenery in Utah.
+Now I can’t imagine living and working anywhere else.
+It’s my privilege to serve as our fellowship director and welcome you to our program.
 As a fellowship director, one of my most important goals is to help prospective fellows find the ideal place for them to start their pediatric hematology-oncology career.
 Whether that ends up being here with us in Utah or at one of the other great programs across the country, please feel free to contact me with any questions or let me know if I can help in any way.

 As you travel around, either physically or virtually, looking at various fellowship programs, if your experience is anything like mine was, many of the interviews and much of specific information about the programs may start to blend together.
 Therefore, I have listed several aspects of our program that I feel are unique and may set us apart from others within each tab on your left.
 Links to these are listed below.
 They are also things that I see as the strengths of the program that originally drew me here to Utah.